 A fractal is a mathematical process of modeling growth and expansion.
-A fascinating concept because certain fractals closely resemble the accelerated expansion of our universe.
+It is a fascinating concept because certain fractals closely resemble the accelerated expansion of our universe.

-A tree and its branches can be modeled with a fractal using a simple formula, so can the roots of the tree along with the veins in its leaves.
-So can the capillary veins in our lungs and the renal veins in our kidney.
-Quite similar to the patterns of water flowing from the mountains into river deltas, we recognize as part of the hydrologic cycle.
+A tree and its branches can be modeled with a fractal using a simple formula, and so can the tree’s roots and veins in its leaves.
+So can the capillary veins in our lungs and the renal veins in our kidneys.
+Like the patterns of water flowing from the mountains into river deltas, we recognize it as part of the hydrologic cycle.

 Nature appears to use the recursive nature of a fractal in almost everything it creates.
 They are sometimes hard to recognize as fractals as their scale can vary greatly.
 How eons and exons split at a minuscule size can be modeled with a fractal, and so can the expanse of the universe with the divergence of moving stars on a super scale (relative to our tiny planet).